Colorado Court Records

 Step 3.
 Pay the required fee and Obtain Copies of Records

-Individuals who wish to obtain copies of criminal records will be required to pay a fee for this service.
+Individuals who wish to obtain copies of criminal records may need to pay a fee for this service.
 The payment method and requirement varies from court to court and also depends on the number of pages intended to be copied.
 Requesters must pay the absolute cost of requested copies to avoid rejection by the clerk.
 Additional fees may apply if certified copies are also requested.

 How Do I Obtain Criminal Court Records by Mail?